bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 was tested by comparing the number of clusters with ≥3 related annotations to the null.

-For analysis of the UCFMT *E. coli* strains, shell genes and co-occurrence clusters were defined using the HMP2 inferred strains, not *de novo*.
+For analysis of the UCFMT _E. coli_ strains, shell genes and co-occurrence clusters were defined using the HMP2 inferred strains, not _de novo_.

 ## Availability of software, code, metadata, and compute environments

+StrainPGC is freely available at <https://github.com/bsmith89/StrainPGC>.
 Code and metadata needed to replicate our analyses and plots are available at
 <https://github.com/bsmith89/StrainPGC-manuscript>.